 The good news is that pool providers often have stronger chemicals that better tackle calcium silicate.
 So, you may want to call a professional if these other strategies don’t work for you.

 The key to preventing calcium scale is ensuring your pool water maintains the right balance of calcium and pH levels.
 You can use a few strategies with your standard pool maintenance to ensure your swimming water stays in tip-top shape.
 They include:

 - Monitor the pH of your water.
 You should aim to stay within a 7.4 to 7.6 pH range.

 - Cover your pool regularly or purchase an automatic pool cover since evaporation speeds up the production of calcium deposits.

 - Install a reverse osmosis water treatment.
 That way, it’ll remove calcium carbonate and calcium silicate before they build up.

-Any pool owner who has a calcium scale problem will agree that it’s inconvenient and damaging to their pool.
+Any pool owner with a calcium scale problem will agree that it’s inconvenient and damaging to their pool.
 Luckily, there are ways to reduce or remove these calcium deposits significantly.
 Once you take care of the initial problem and implement the prevention methods I discussed here, you’ll enjoy countless summers of fun in your calcium scale-free pool.

 Do you have any more questions about dealing with calcium and other types of stains?
 Let me know.
 I’ll be happy to help!